tributech-solutions/tributech-docs/docs/quickstart/publish-dataset.md

 Publishing a Dataset means that you make the descriptive metadata visible for other members of your DataSpace Ecosystem, so they can request access to your Datasets and subscribe to them if you grant access.
 If you want to publish a Dataset you have two different options.

 Selecting "Public" means that metadata is visible for all members of the Ecosystem.
 The data is not automatically shared with all members.
-Instead other members will get the option to reuest access to your dataset.
+Instead other members will get the option to request access to your dataset.

-Selecting "Invite" means that the data will only be visible to selected group of members.
+Selecting "Invite" means that the data will only be visible to a selected group of members.

 For the purpose of this guide select "Public".